⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

-Linking Clinic & Community
+Linking Clinic and Community

-Why this needs our attention
+Why access to care needs our attention

 Lurie Children’s works to find innovative ways to extend our clinical expertise out into Chicago communities.
 We do this by partnering with communities to strengthen existing clinical programs and fill the gap when more services are needed.
 We analyze data and listen to community members so that we can focus our efforts on the neighborhoods that need us most.